microsoft/FluidFramework/docs/content/docs/concepts/tob.md

 order.

 Fluid is, at its core, a data model for distributed state.
-Building collaborative experiences boils down to managing distributed state, and Fluid provides powerful developer-friendly abstractions for managing this state in the form of distributed data structures (DDSes).
+Building collaborative experiences boils down to managing distributed state.
+Fluid provides powerful, developer-friendly abstractions for managing this state in the form of distributed data structures (DDSes).
 Each of these data structures is eventually consistent -- this means that, assuming no new changes to the data structures, all clients reach an identical state in a finite amount of time.